nexvium/prodosfs/README.md

 * `awp2txt`: Convert an AppleWorks word processor file to text.
 * `wpf2txt`: Convert a MultiScribe word processor file to text.
-* `prodosify`: Write disk image to disk if it required modifications (e.g. converting from track-and-sector to block-oriented) in order to mount.
+* `diskutil`: Support a few simple operations on disks.
+This is the only program than can actually modify a disk image (e.g. rename a volume).

 ## To Do